GistNoesis/MaragingLoop/README.md

 ---

 ### 👤 Quick Note from the human author (Read or Skip this as you like)
+You can see some images here -> https://gistnoesis.github.io/MaragingLoop/ and in the docs folder

 Everything was created Locally through prompting.
 I've constructed them through interacting with the llama webui.
 And the kernels, either via the chat interface or via a single initial prompt starting from a current os folder state, (higher towers in full autonomy like in the shoggoth.db project have not been included here to keep the project minimal)